-Most company directors are probably well aware of the statutory redundancy payments their employees can claim if they have been working for the business for at least two years, but many directors are unaware that they may also be entitled to claim.
+Most company directors are well aware of the statutory redundancy payments their employees can claim during insolvency but remain unaware that they may also be entitled to claim.

 If your business is struggling financially and closing the company seems to be the best solution to HMRC debts, creditor pressure and constant cash flow concerns, you may be able to claim director redundancy pay.